 Ticket Info and Purchase link | Description | Best For | Drawbacks |

-24h – Colosseum, Roman Forum, Palatine Hill | Standard Entry Ticket by Parco Colosseo/Coopculture (Colosseum ticket office). | Entrance only, Value | No arena access, Poor cancellation policy, currently only available for purchase 1 month before your visit |
+24h – Colosseum, Roman Forum, Palatine Hill | Standard Entry Ticket by Parco Colosseo/Coopculture (Colosseum ticket office). | Budget | No arena access, Poor cancellation policy, currently only available for purchase 1 month before your visit |

-24h Colosseum, Roman Forum and Palatine Hill entry ticket | Entry ticket by Colosseum ticket office including access to the arena (no underground) | Entrance only, includes SUPER sites in the Forum, value | Poor cancellation policy |
+24h Colosseum, Roman Forum and Palatine Hill entry ticket | Entry ticket by Colosseum ticket office including access to the arena (no underground) | Budget | Poor cancellation policy |

-Full Experience Ticket with arena and underground of the Colosseum plus Roman Forum, Palatine Hill | Ticket by Parco Colosseo/Coopculture (Colosseum ticket office) including access to underground Colosseum area | Good value, access to the underground area as well as arena and floors one and two | Poor cancellation policy, only available for purchase 1 month before your visit, no live guide |
+Full Experience Ticket with arena and underground of the Colosseum plus Roman Forum, Palatine Hill | Ticket by Parco Colosseo/Coopculture (Colosseum ticket office) including access to underground Colosseum area | Budget access to the underground | Poor cancellation policy, only available for purchase 1 month before your visit, no live guide |

-Colosseum Underground educational tour in English + Roman Forum and Palatine Hill | TOP PICK Ticket by Parco Colosseo/Coopculture (Colosseum ticket office) including access to underground Colosseum area | Good value, access to the underground area as well as floors one and two, live guide | Poor cancellation policy, only available for purchase 1 month before your visit |
+Colosseum Underground educational tour in English + Roman Forum and Palatine Hill | TOP PICK Ticket by Parco Colosseo/Coopculture (Colosseum ticket office) including access to underground Colosseum area | Budget tour of the underground | Poor cancellation policy, only available for purchase 1 month before your visit, VERY hard to get as quickly sold out |

 Colosseum, Roman Forum, Palatine Hill Priority Entry Ticket | Sold by GetYourGuide, this includes priority tickets to the main Colosseum area and access to the Roman Forum/ Palatine Hill | Standard access with good cancellation option | Access is to selected areas only (the arena is included).
 Only bookable 1 month before your visit.
 No live guide |

-Semi private Colosseum underground and Roman Forum Express tour | TOP PICK – Guided Tour by LivTours, this tour leads you inside the Colosseum with a live guide | Quality guided tour, you can book it several months in advance, semi privaate experience. | More expensive than access only tickets, selected times only |
+Semi private Colosseum underground and Roman Forum Express tour | TOP PICK – Guided Tour by LivTours, this tour leads you inside the Colosseum with a live guide | Quality guided tour, you can book it several months in advance, semi private experience. | More expensive than access only tickets, selected times only, underground access not always guaranteed |

 Colosseum and Ancient Rome family tour for kids | Guided tour by Kids Raphael Tours and events, included Colosseum main arena area | Specialized experience tailored to kids’ needs | Price point, doesn’t include underground area |